alexknowshtml/How-To-Indy-Hall/README.md

 Can't wait, and want to take action?
 Lake Blue (3rd & Market, with the blue awning) sells both cream and sugar, just bring us a receipt and we'll credit your membership account.

-# Part 2 - Being a good citizen of the kitchen
+# Part 2 - Being a good citizen in a shared kitchen

-Can I keep stuff in the fridge overnight?
+## Can I keep stuff in the fridge overnight?

 Here's the skinny: having a place to store perishables is pretty rad.
 Keeping your sandwich and iced tea cool is awesome.
 Sharing that space with a community of 200+ people is the opposite of rad.
 As a rule, we encourage members to only use the fridge for daily use.
 When Indy Haller is storing his/her week's meals in the same place, things get...messy.

 Please be considerate of Indy Hall members, try not to leave items in the fridge overnight.

-Can I take a beer from the beer fridge?
+## Can I take a beer from the beer fridge?
-#TOLO: Take One, Leave One
+Our beer supply lives and dies by the mantra of TOLO: Take One, Leave One.

 We like to share, here.
-The bottles in the beer fridge aren't the result of immaculate conception (though that would be a wonderfully lucrative business), and they were contributed by a thoughtful member.
-Enjoy the suds now, but consider paying it forward when you've got the opportunity.
+The bottles in the beer fridge aren't the result of immaculate fermentation (though that would be a wonderfully lucrative business), and they were contributed by a thoughtful member.
+Enjoy the suds now, but don't forget to pay it forward for the next person

-Where can I pick up a fresh 6 pack to put into the beer fridge?
+## So, where can I pick up a fresh 6 pack to restock the beer fridge?

-Mulberry Market
+* Mulberry Market
 	236 Arch St. Phila, PA 19106
 	215-928-9064
 	8 am to 11 pm Sun- Thurs; 8 am to 12 30 Fri - Sat

-Benjamin Franklin Beer Distributors
+* Benjamin Franklin Beer Distributors
 	27 S 2nd St. Phila, PA 19106
 	10 am to 10 pm Mon - Sun
 	215-792-6330

-Wine & Spirits for wine & spirits
+* Wine & Spirits for wine & spirits
 	32 S 2nd St. Phila, PA 19106
 	215-560-7062
 	9 am to 9 pm Mon - Sat; Closed Sun

 ![Map](http://placehold.it/600x350)

-The counters look messy - should I wipe them down?
+## The counters look messy - should I wipe them down?

 That would be really great - thanks!
 There are paper towels on the counter and Method cleaning spray under the sink.
 No paper towels nor cleaning spray?
 Check the Supply Closet.

-The dishwasher is dirty, how do I run it?
+## The dishwasher is dirty, how do I run it?

 The dishwasher tablets are under the sink.
 Grab a tablet and put it in the dishwasher cup, located on the inside of the door.
 Lock the cup door and close the dishwasher door and press "on".
 Lastly, change the sign to "clean".
 Voila!

-The dishwasher is clean, how do I empty it?
+## The dishwasher is clean, how do I empty it?

 The kitchen is mostly labeled for where you can find things and where you can put them away.
 Grab the clean items and put them away.
 Don't be shy to ask for help and make sure to change the sign to "dirty" after.

-How can I know if the dishwasher currently holds dirty or clean dishes?
+## How can I know if the dishwasher currently holds dirty or clean dishes?

 The sign on the dishwasher should indicate the status of the dishes.
 If you're leery, pop the dishwasher open and check the inside of any mug - if you see coffee or other non-clear liquids, it ain't clean.

-The trash can in the kitchen is full.
+## The trash can in the kitchen is full.
 What do I do?

 Take it out, please.
 Clean trash bags are located next to the coffee maker, on the floor, in a white box.
 The loaded trash goes behind the fake wall downstairs.
 To get there, you go through two doors in the back of Indy Hall downstairs.
 If it is locked, grab either Adam or Karina.

-# Part 3 - Being a good citizen of the workplace
+# Part 3 - Being a good citizen in a shared workplace

-I need to make a phone call, am I going to bother somebody?
+## I need to make a phone call, am I going to bother somebody?

 Don't worry, you're not the only person here who wants/needs to use the phone from time to time.
 Fortunately, just about everyone here has expressed the same concern of him/herself -  we're all cognizant of one another, when it comes to our own phone conversations.

 Phone calls are best taken in the phone room on the 2nd floor by the kitchen.
 You're the best judge of how much noise you're going to make during a phone call.
 Casual client conversations are easy to manage at your pod.
 Angry shouting matches with your telecom services, not so much.